 Before entering into a business relationship with a supplier, we ensure that appropriate contracts are in place.
-Through our contracts, we endeavor to obtain a written commitment from suppliers to respect and abide by the principles set forth in our Business Partner Code of Conduct (BPCC), including those related to labour and human rights.
+Through our contracts, we endeavor to obtain a written commitment from suppliers to respect and abide by the principles set forth in our BPCC, including those related to labour and human rights.

 We expect all our business partners to firmly adhere to these principles and operate in full compliance with all applicable laws, rules and regulations.